Hillaryhardy/go-webapp-with-k3d/README.md

-# web-app-template
+# web-app-template-k3d

-Simple web app template written with Golang + Bootstrap 4
+Simple web app template written with Golang + Bootstrap 4 to be used to showcase the power of k3d

 ## Usage